Table of contents

 Lenders require this agreement in higher-risk scenarios (low credit, no experience) to reduce the chances of mismanagement, which could lead to missed mortgage payments and higher risk of default.

-Property Appraisal & Purchase Contract
+Property Appraisal and Purchase Contract

 Appraisal Ordering

-• DSCR lenders—including OfferMarket—require appraisals to be ordered through an Appraisal Management Company (AMC).
+• DSCR lenders, including OfferMarket, require appraisals to be ordered through an Appraisal Management Company (AMC).

 • The AMC’s invoice is typically the only upfront fee you’ll pay before closing.